ctools/ctools/doc/source/users/tutorials/1dc/classical_analysis.rst

 gradients of the background rates, but requires a model (from the :ref:`instrument response functions <glossary_irf>` ) of the background acceptance as a function of position in the camera.
 You need to choose inner/outer radii such that you avoid emission from a source when deriving the background.
-This means that the inner radius must be much larger than the source's size, or the instrument PSF for a pointlike source.
+This means that the inner radius must be larger than the source's size, or the instrument PSF for a pointlike source.
 This has produced a FITS file ``skymap.fits`` that contains three images of the region around the source.
 The primary image shows the excess counts, i.e., the total